Databases enable you to access journal articles, technical reports, professional guidance and information to support your studies.

 NHS Evidence is open access and most of the documents it will find are open full text.
 Below are two videos which demonstrate basic searches of the two key resources (Evidence Search and CKS).

-TRiP (Turning Reseach into Practice) is a clinical search engine designed to allow users to quickly and easily find and use high-quality research evidence to support their practice and/or care.
+TRiP is a clinical search engine designed to allow users to quickly and easily find and use high-quality research evidence to support their practice and/or care.

 TRiP provides excellent guidance and how to get the most from the database on their How to use Trip page.

 For more information on how to use this resource, the following videos may prove useful:

 You can also download the quick start guide PDF file.